 Travel to Mild Temperatures

-Choosing a travel path with comfortable temperatures goes a long way for your dogs comfort and safety.
+Choosing a travel path with comfortable temperatures is key for vanlife with a dog.
+Not only is it safer, it will go a long way for your dog and your comfort.
 We look for places with average high temperatures in the low to mid 70s or below.
 One thing we love about living in a van is that we are very mobile and can change course if an area is forecasted to be too warm.
-If we do get stuck in an area that is warmer, we have a Coleman Cooling Mat that she loves to lay on to cool off.
+If we do get stuck in an area that is warmer, we have a Coleman Cooling Mat that our dog loves to lay on to cool off.
 Another great trick is placing a wet towel over your dog to cool them down.
 Additionally, finding spots near water so your dog can jump in and cool off is crucial.
 Luckily with the travel course we have chosen, we have not had to utilize these tricks too much.

 Give Your Dog Time to Rest